mrkkrp/fix-word/README.md

 4. You need to use arguments for commands like `upcase-word` to make them correct words that you've just written.
-What's even worse, you can fix only one last word this way.
+What's even worse, you can fix only the last word this way.
 What if you want to fix a couple of them?

 Here are commands that are trying to fix all these flaws: